Skip to main content

 Population Europe's third-funded travelling exhibition toured 30 venues across Europe.

-Generous Support from State and Private Sector
+Generous Support from Public and Private Sector

-In its first years, initial funding for Population Europe was provided by the Max Planck Institute for Demographic Research.
 From 2009 to 2024, Population Europe successfully raised and participated in 36 projects from public institutions and private funding agencies, amounting to a total funding of more than 8.5 million euros.

 It contributed to projects of the partners but also pursued its own projects, such as the Travelling Exhibition “How to get to 100 – and enjoy it” (2013-2019) or the Tuesday Dialogue Series (from 2020).
 Since 2012, Population Europe has been involved in the Berlin Demography Days, which has become one of its flagship activities.
 In 2024, the Population Europe Policy Lab was established.